kulinskyvs/demolot/README.md

 next Spint Demo into fun.
 Manage your team members, create a Demo, perform it's draw and let's have fun.

 **Note**: don't take it too seriosly.
-Frankly speaking, this project is nothing else but just my personal practicing of Sprint Boot 2 together with making fun :smile:
+Frankly speaking, this project is nothing else but just my personal practicing of Spring Boot 2 together with making fun :smile:

 # TODO: coming more soon